 The Thinking Hand

-The Thinking Hand – both HM The King's scholarship competition and the exhibition – is an annual collaboration between the Royal Court and the Royal Academy of Fine Arts.
+The Thinking Hand is a scholarship competition for young draftsmen, an annual collaboration between the Royal Court and the Royal Academy of Fine Arts.

 Three of the nominees will receive scholarships, with each receiving SEK 100,000.
 The aim is to recognise specific knowledge and the interaction between eye and hand, in order to develop thoughts about visual interpretation and to enhance its status.

-The competition is being arranged by Royal Academy of Fine Arts, and around a dozen entries will then be displayed in Gustav III's Museum of Antiquities at the Royal Palace of Stockholm.
-The Thinking Hand, both the scholarship competition and the exhibition, will be an annual event.
+The competition is being arranged by Royal Academy of Fine Arts, and around a nominees entries will be displayed in a digital exhibition, arranged by The Royal Court.